Team-Oreneta/oreneta/README.md

 llvm-config --version
 ```

-You also need **Rust**, of course, which you can get by following [these](https://www.rust-lang.org/tools/install) instructions.
+You will also need the Rust language and utilities, of course, which you can get by following [these](https://www.rust-lang.org/tools/install) instructions.

-You can also use the `setupenv.sh` to automatically install dependencies for your OS (currently not working on MacOS)
+Additionally, you can also use the `setupenv.sh` to automatically install dependencies for your OS (currently not working on MacOS)

-After installing **Rust**, do:
+After installing Rust, do:
  ```bash
  rustup toolchain install nightly rustup override set nightly